lloeki/trim_patcher/README.md

 ## Available arguments ##

+Run with no arguments to see a quick reminder.
+Here's something more extensive about what's actually done:

     --apply     applies the patch, after making sure we know the file we're applying to, backing it up only if it's the original one, and subsequently checking if the